 The constitution takes every care to protect the religious minority community.
 In order that culture and religion of the minority community is not swamped by these of the majority community.

 Article 29 of the Indian constitution assures that the state shall not impose on a minority community any culture other than its own.
+Further, citizens of India cannot be denied admission in State aided or State managed educational institutions on the basis of religion, caste, race, etc.

 Art.
 30 grants the minority community, the right to establish and administer their own educational institution.
 The state will make no discrimination in matter of aids to such institutions.
 All these go to show that Indian secularism is flawless and that rights of the minority is fully protected in India.